CaptainAarav/RadioReady/README.md

 # RadioReady

 A Discord bot to help you study for your UK Amateur Radio Foundation licence exam.
+I am planning to eventually add question for intermediate and full licence exams.

 Quiz yourself on band plans, licence conditions, EMC, propagation, safety, and more — all based on the official RSGB syllabus V1.6.